ImagingDataCommons/highdicom/docs/seg.rst

-when you are specifying a subset of segments, you may wish to "relabel" these segments such that in the output array the first segment you specify (10 in the above example) is indicated by pixel value 1, the second segment (9 in the example) has is indicated by pixel value 2, and so on.
+when you are specifying a subset of segments, you may wish to "relabel" these segments such that in the output array the first segment you specify (10 in the above example) is indicated by pixel value 1, the second segment (9 in the example) is indicated by pixel value 2, and so on.
 This is achieved using the ``relabel`` parameter.

 .. code-block:: python